 Day 1: Arrive in Kayserberg.

-We walk through green valleys, vineyards until we arrive in Lapoutroie, a pretty village in the heart of this valley – famous for its Munster cheese and wine brandies.
+The walk continues through green valleys, vineyards until we arrive in Lapoutroie, a pretty village in the heart of this valley – famous for its Munster cheese and wine brandies.
+6 Hours / 20 Km / +750 m – 540m

-Our walk today follows wooden paths past former glacier lakes that are now peat bogs containing a great variet of flower and fauna including carnivorous plants which swallow insects.
+Our walk today follows wooden paths past former glacier lakes that are now peat bogs containing a great variety of flower and fauna including carnivorous plants which swallow insects.
 We walk past the observation post called ‘The Crow’s Rock’, used during to the First World War to observe the battle below.
 Walk past two great lakes until you reach your destination, Orbey, composed of five typical hamlets, important since the formation of the Abbey of Pairis in the 12th Century.
-The local Muster cheese comes from this valley (munster coming from the word for monastery “Monastere”).
+The local Munster cheese comes from this valley (munster coming from the word for monastery “Monastere”).
+6 Hours / 18 Km / +790m – 680m

-The beginning of today’s walk takes us to the pagan site of the Trembling Stones – a site used by Druids.
+Today’s walk takes us to the pagan site of the Trembling Stones – a site used by Druids.
 The large slabs on the site are a mixture of sandstone pebbles of the Vosges mountains and flintstones.
-Later our walk takes us across the battle fields of the First World War.
+The walk continues across the battle fields of the First World War.
 The battles along this area were called the War of the Trenches and the Linge Memorial Museum can be visited along the way.
-Also pass pass the Wettste in the military cemetery.
-Tonight we stay at La Baroche.
+4 hours / 12 Km / +450 m – 200m

 Day 7: After breakfast return to the railway station or your car.